-By this point, classes have been chosen and roommates have been assigned.
-The only thing left is the big move-in date which should be pretty interesting.
+However, by this point, classes have been chosen and roommates have been assigned.
+The only thing left is the big move-in date which could be interesting.

 Here are some tips that can help you prepare for this new chapter in life.